AlphaFold: AlphaFold 2 (2020)

-The AlphaFold team stated in November 2020 that they believe AlphaFold can be further developed, with room for further improvements in accuracy.

 The training data was originally restricted to single peptide chains.
 However, the October 2021 update, named AlphaFold-Multimer, included protein complexes in its training data.
 DeepMind stated this update succeeded about 70% of the time at accurately predicting protein-protein interactions.

+AlphaFold 3 (2024)

+Announced on 8 May 2024, AlphaFold 3 was co-developed by Google DeepMind and Isomorphic Labs, both subsidiaries of Alphabet.
+AlphaFold 3 is not limited to single-chain proteins, as it can also predict the structures of protein complexes with DNA, RNA, post-translational modifications and selected ligands and ions.

+AlphaFold 3 introduces the "Pairformer," a deep learning architecture inspired by the transformer, which is considered similar to, but simpler than, the Evoformer used in AlphaFold 2.
+The Pairformer module's initial predictions are refined by a diffusion model.
+This model begins with a cloud of atoms and iteratively refines their positions, guided by the Pairformer's output, to generate a 3D representation of the molecular structure.

+The AlphaFold server was created to provide free access to AlphaFold 3 for non-commercial research.
+As of May 2025, the AlphaFold 3 research paper has been directly cited more than 4000 times.

 Competitions

 CASP13

 In December 2018, DeepMind's AlphaFold placed first in the overall rankings of the 13th Critical Assessment of Techniques for Protein Structure Prediction (CASP).

 The program was particularly successfully predicting the most accurate structure for targets rated as the most difficult by the competition organisers, where no existing template structures were available from proteins with a partially similar sequence.
 AlphaFold gave the best prediction for 25 out of 43 protein targets in this class, achieving a median score of 58.9 on the CASP's global distance test (GDT) score, ahead of 52.5 and 52.4 by the two next best-placed teams, who were also using deep learning to estimate contact distances.
-Overall, across all targets, the program achieved a GDT score of 68.5.
+Overall, across all targets, AlphaFold 1 achieved a GDT score of 68.5.

 In January 2020, implementations and illustrative code of AlphaFold 1 was released open-source on GitHub. but, as stated in the "Read Me" file on that website: "This code can't be used to predict structure of an arbitrary protein sequence.
 It can be used to predict structure only on the CASP13 dataset (links below).
 The feature generation code is tightly coupled to our internal infrastructure as well as external tools, hence we are unable to open-source it."
 Therefore, in essence, the code deposited is not suitable for general use but only for the CASP13 proteins.
 The company has not announced plans to make their code publicly available as of 5 March 2021.